bash-bunny/Library/markdown/README.md

 It's possible to put raw URLs with angle brackets `<>` like <https://github.com/deads3c/Library>.
 Always use full URLs.

-It's possible to put emails and phone numbers too
+It's also possible to put emails and phone numbers too
 - <mailto:example@test.com>
 - <tel:555-555-5555>